Skip to content

 by

-What is COUPDAYS function in Excel?
-COUPDAYS function is one of the Financial functions in Microsoft Excel that returns the number of days in the coupon period that contains the settlement date.
-Syntax of COUPDAYS function COUPDAYS(settlement, maturity, frequency, [basis]) The COUPDAYS function syntax has the following arguments: Settlement: The security’s settlement date.
-The security settlement …
+What is RECEIVED function in Excel?
+RECEIVED function is one of Financial functions in Microsoft Excel that returns the amount received at maturity for a fully invested security.
+Syntax of RECEIVED function RECEIVED(settlement, maturity, investment, discount, [basis]) The RECEIVED function syntax has the following arguments: Settlement: The security’s settlement date.
+The security settlement date is the …

 Continue Reading